 I loved teaching and working with my students, but I always felt like something was a little off.
 I learned how to teach the academics, but I found I was most excited about writing behavior plans and talking to my kids when they were having a hard day.

 I decided to go back to school and get a second masters degree in clinical social work.
-Since beginning social work school and receiving my MSW, I have worked in an outpatient community mental health clinic, a university counseling center, and a hospital clinic.
-I now work as a school social worker and love what I do!
+Since beginning social work school and receiving my MSW, I have worked in outpatient community mental health clinics, university counseling centers, schools, and in home based therapy.
+I now work at a residential facility and love what I do!

 In my private practice, I work with adults, kids, families, and professionals to help my clients reach their goals.
-I am a licensed social worker in the state of Colorado (LSW.0009922447).
+I am a licensed clinical social worker in the state of Colorado (CSW.09927355).

 When I was trying to think of a name for my practice, I really didn't know where to begin.